Structural process overviews for Snowflake on AWS

 Structural copies the table data into either an S3 bucket or an external stage as CSV files.
 You specify the S3 bucket path or stage in the Structural workspace configuration.

-If you use a single location for both source and destination data, the data files are copied into an input
+If you use a single location for both source and destination data, Structural copies the data files into an input

 folder.